corinnt/dripseq-peaks/README.md

 ## To-Do:

 **Dependency Management and Oscar Compatibility**
-- check which tools OSCAR has with `module avail bed*`
-- confirm Oscar will be able to use -x64 rosetta environment (or that all the tools are already on Oscar)
-- fix `TOOLS_PATH` variable in `rloop-peaks.sh`(or delete if Oscar has Trimmomatic on path)
 - add Slurm commands to batch script - go to COBRE hours if needed
 - finish Oscar README use instructions